LedgerHQ/ledgerjs/packages/hw-app-solana/README.md

 ## Troubleshooting

-If ledger returns error `6808` - enable blind signing in settings (jest tests should work without it).
+If ledger returns error `6808` - enable blind signature in settings (not needed for unit testing).

 ## API